-Apple has released the second public beta for macOS Mojave.
+Apple has released the third public beta for macOS Mojave.
 Announced at WWDC 2018, macOS 10.14 Mojave has a number of major new features including dark mode, desktop stacks, updates for Finder and Quick Look, new screenshot capture tool, and many more.
-You can try out all these new features by following our guide on how to download and install macOS Mojave public beta 2 on your Mac.
+You can try out all these new features by following our guide on how to download and install macOS Mojave public beta 8 on your Mac.

 Apple had released the first developer beta for macOS Mojave on the same day as their developer conference.
 The developer beta is only available for registered Apple developers, which is a paid membership.
 However, anybody can register for Apple’s public beta and download it.
 Even though public betas are generally more stable than developer versions, please note that you might still run into issues so it is best to backup your data before continuing.

 Check if your Mac is compatible with macOS Mojave

 Apple dropped support for a number of Macs with Mojave.
 Here is a list of supported Mac models:

 - iMacs, MacBook Pro, MacBook Air and Mac Mini models introduced in mid-2012 or later

 - 2010 and 2012 Mac Pro models and later, with recommended Metal-compatible graphics cards

 Make sure to back up your Mac using Time Machine.
 You would need an external hard drive to use Time Machine.
 Connect it to your Mac, go to System Preferences > Time Machine and setup the drive as your backup device.
 The first backup might take a long time.

 - Go to Apple’s Public Beta Software Program website and login with your Apple ID.

 - Once signed in, we will download the macOS Public Beta Access Utility which will be used to enroll your Mac in the public beta testing program.
 It should be available to download from this page.
 Once downloaded, run the pkg setup file and follow the instructions to proceed with installation.